 This opportunity for study is designed for students wishing to complete an in-depth project in a specific area.
 The study must be approved by and coordinated with an individual member of the core social work faculty.
-Independent Study courses meet equivalencies to Federal definition of a credit hour.
-Prerequisites: Admitted MSW students only, completion of MSW foundation coursework, and approval of both the MSW Program Director and the Department Chair.

 SW 780 Special Topics (1-3)